-Specifically, Boston Terriers must have a “tuxedo” appearance – a black, brindle or seal coat with white markings on the face, neck, chest, legs, and belly.
+Boston Terriers have a “tuxedo” appearance – a black, brindle, or seal coat with white markings on the face, neck, chest, legs, and belly.

 Their ears are large and stand straight up.
 Bostons should weigh no more than 25 pounds and stand about 15-17 inches at the shoulder.

-Best Dog Food for Boston Terriers
+Best Dog Food for Boston Terrier Puppies

 Before switching your dog to any new diet, always consult with a veterinarian.
 Remember that no article on the internet, including this one, can replace a consultation with a vet.

 There are many good puppy foods on the market, but when I need to recommend the best dog food for Boston Terriers in the puppy stage of life, I turn to Eukanuba Small Breed Puppy Food.